New Years Eve In Sydney 2023-2024 Mega list

 Embarkation Park, Potts Point

 A short walk from Kings Cross Station Embarkation Park looks out over Woolloomooloo and has limited views of the Harbour Bridge.
-Open from 7 pm and alcohol-free.
+Gates open at 10am and capacity is 800.
+No alcohol permitted.

 Beare Park, Elizabeth Bay